These Are the Only Lubes You Should Use if You Have Sensitive Skin, According to Sexual Health Experts

 Dame makes a dreamy water-based, aloe infused lube that slides and glides with ease.
 It’s safe for everything including toys, contraception and most condoms.
 Best of all, it comes with a cover to allow for more grip when things get slippery in the heat of the moment.

 Here’s another FDA-approved organic lubricant.
-Tabu’s lube is formulated with feel-good ingredients only, researched and recommended by GYNs and menopause experts.
+Tabu’s lube is formulated with feel-good ingredients only, like active botanicals, researched and recommended by GYNs and menopause experts.
 It comes in a chic dropper that looks great in your medicine cabinet, on your nightstand—wherever things might get hot and heavy.

 Loading More Posts...